Figure

 The most comprehensive synthesis in the Philokalia — a 'Philokalia within the Philokalia' that weaves together virtually every earlier teacher into a single, balanced, practical guide.

-What is clear from his writing is this: he was a monk, probably following the semi-eremitic "royal way" (a small group of two or three monks living in quiet together), and he was extraordinarily well-read.
-His two books — A Treasury of Divine Knowledge and Twenty-Four Discourses — draw on virtually every major author in the Christian contemplative tradition: Basil the Great, John Chrysostom, John Klimakos, Isaac of Syria, John of Damaskos, Gregory of Nazianzos, Maximos the Confessor, and dozens of others.
+What is clear from his writing is this: he was a monk following the semi-eremitic "royal way" — a small group of two or three monks living in quiet together — and he was extraordinarily well-read.
+His two books — A Treasury of Divine Knowledge and Twenty-Four Discourses — draw on virtually every major author in the Christian contemplative tradition.
+Basil the Great, John Chrysostom, John Klimakos, Isaac of Syria, John of Damaskos, Gregory of Nazianzos, Maximos the Confessor, and dozens of others.

-Peter himself explains his method, and it's touching in its humility.
-He didn't own any books.
+He explains his method with touching honesty: he didn't own any books.
 He borrowed them from friends who also provided for his physical needs.
 He read them slowly and carefully, noting passages that struck him, then returned the books to their owners.
 As he compiled his notes, he added his own reflections — "writing quickly, almost automatically, not knowing what I was going to say before I put pen to paper."
 The result, he insists, is not his own: "what is said here is not mine."

-Peter's spiritual teaching is notable for its balance.
-Although writing for monks, he insists repeatedly that salvation and spiritual knowledge are within the reach of everyone — in every circumstance, in every vocation, whether married or celibate, in poverty or in wealth.
+His spiritual teaching is notable for its balance.
+Though writing for monks, he insists repeatedly that salvation and spiritual knowledge are within the reach of everyone — in every circumstance, every vocation, whether married or celibate, in poverty or wealth.
 Continual prayer is possible in all situations without exception.
-This universal accessibility makes Peter one of the Philokalia's most relevant voices for modern lay readers.

 Signature Quotes